 - The Federated States of Micronesia

 - Marshall Islands

-There are also a few nations that use both Fahrenheit and Celsius, the scale that was named for the astronomer Anders Celsius.
+A few nations use Fahrenheit and Celsius, the scale named for the astronomer Anders Celsius.
 The nations that use both of these units of measurement include:

 - Antigua and Barbuda

 All other nations in the world exclusively use the Celsius scale when measuring temperature.